stormearthandlava/stormearthandlava.github.io/guide/general/covenants.md

 With the advent of Covenant swapping in [9.1.5](https://shadowlands.wowhead.com/guides/shadowlands-patch-9-1-5-features) it is easy to achieve the minimum required level of Renown 57 in multiple Covenants and use the recommendations of the relevant specialisation resources. **Achieve Renown 80 in a single Covenant before attempting to swap!**

+For increased usability here are useful Covenant macros:

 Soulbind dps information can be found [here]({{ site.baseurl }}{% link guide/general/soulbinds.md %}).